mazetoken/microfiapp/README.md

 Open browser: localhost:3000

+---

-to disable hCaptcha open `server.js` (eg. in Visual Studio Code or in notepad if you are a hardcore) and add a comment `//` in lines 60-61 and 75-78, like this:
+open `index.ejs` (eg. in Visual Studio Code or in notepad if you are a hardcore) in views directory and remove comment from lines 71 and 81

+to disable hCaptcha open `server.js` and add a comment `//` in lines 60-61 and 75-78, like this:

 `//const verifyData = await verify(process.env.HCAPTCHA_SECRET, req.body["h-captcha-response"]);
 //console.log(verifyData);`